oncomouse/courses/2020/engl460fall2020/jekyll-intro.md

 [Here's a website I like](http://seriouseats.com)
 ~~~

 Let's look at this file, real quick.
-The portion of the file set off by three hyphens (`---`) is called a YAML header.
-It's written in YAML, as we have already seen when we created our `_config.yml` file.
-We are telling Jekyll two things: this is a post (by setting `layout: post`), which is required in Jekyll, and we are giving the site a title (which is "First Post" here).
-This is called "metadata," it's a way of describing data about our post.
+The first four lines, the two sets of three hyphens (`---`) and the other two is called a YAML header.
+It's written in YAML, the language we saw when we created our `_config.yml` file.
+We are telling Jekyll two things in this YAML header:

+1. This file contains a blog post (by setting `layout: post`)
+2. This post is titled "First Post"

+This is called "**metadata**."
+It's a way of describing data about our post.

 Below the second set of three hyphens is the body of our post, which is written in a language called Markdown.
 Markdown is a simplified version of HTML.
 We have marked **first post** to be bold by surrounding it with two sets of asterisks (`**`).
 The line that contains "Here's a website I like" contains a link.
 The content in brackets (`[` and `]`) is what gets displayed to the user.
 The content in parentheses (`(` and `)`) is the URL for the website.
 Try copying and pasting your own favorite website into the parentheses and changing the content that displays to the user.